Monday, September 10, 2012

 Burning the Koran, ironically, became necessary by the authenticators when it went beyond the safekeeping of the heart of being memorized by heart to becoming an authenticated written document.
 Maulana Syed Abul Ala Maududi (here), the eminent Islamic scholar and theologian and founder of the Islamic party, Jamaat e Islami, whose members regularly and violently protest against any thing they see as blasphemy and disrespect of the Koran, in Pakistan sheds light on this matter.

 Burning the Koran was to secure it, Maulana Syed Abdul Ala Maududi tells us in his Volume I of his “Tahfeemul Koran, the Meaning of the Koran which is translated into English by Chaudry Mohammad Akbar (here).
 Maulana Maududi narrates that the Koran was revealed to the Prophet in the dialect he spoke of Arabic, of the Quraish of Mecca.
 The Prophet recited his revelations and his recitations were memorized or written down by his closest companions.
 During the Prophet’s life apostasy broke out with certain tribal heads beyond Mecca claiming Prophet hood.
-And immediately after the Prophet’s death an apostasy broke out, beyond Mecca amongst the tribes beyond Mecca.
+And immediately after the Prophet’s death an apostasy broke out, amongst the tribes beyond Mecca.
 The first Caliph Abu Bakr (here) on the insistence of Omar Ibn Al Khattab, the second Caliph (here) had the Koran compiled.
-This narrative makes no mention at all, of the Prophet’s own and only child Hazrat Fatimah (here) or her family probably because Fatimah died, under circumstances worthy of further inquiry, within a few months of her father’s death.
-But just as there had been a tremendous effort in early Christendom to sideline and indeed erase Mary, there was a similar effort in Islamdom to sideline Fatimah and knock her out of the discourse.
+This narrative makes no mention at all, of the Prophet’s own and only child Hazrat Fatimah (here) or of her family, probably because Fatimah died, under circumstances worthy of further inquiry, involving Hazrat Omar Ibn Al Khattab, within a few months of her father’s death.
+And so, just as there had been a tremendous effort in early Christendom to sideline and indeed erase Mary, there was a similar effort in Islamdom to sideline Fatimah and knock her out of the discourse.

 Burning the Koran is contextualized by Maulana Maududi: “Though many companions of the Prophet had committed the Koran to memory during the lifetime of the Holy Prophet, it had not been in book form.
 But immediately after his death, an event occurred that necessitated this work.
 A furious storm of apostasy broke out and many of the Companions who went to war to suppress it were killed.
 Among these martyrs were some of those who had committed the whole of the Koran to memory.
 Then it occurred to Hazrat Omar that necessary steps should be taken to preserve the Quran in its original form against any and every kind of danger and that it was not wise to depend exclusively on those who had learnt it by heart.
 He therefore, urged that it was essential to put the whole of it in black and white in the form of an authenticated book.
 He tried to impress this necessity of this step on Hazrat Abu Bakr, who at first showed hesitation to do what the Holy Prophet had not done.
 But after some discussion, he agreed to it.
 Accordingly he entrusted this work to Hazrat Zaid bin Thabit (here) who showed hesitation at first like Hazrat Abu Bakr and for the same reason.
 But at last he was convinced and he undertook this historic work.
 And he was the best qualified for this work.
 He had frequently acted as an amanuensis to the Holy Prophet and was one of those Companions who had learnt the Koran directly from him. …..Arrangements were, therefore made to collect and gather all the written pieces of the Koran left by the Hole Prophet and those in possession of his companions.
 Then, with the cooperation of those Companions who had committed the whole or any part of the Koran to memory word for word, all the written pieces were compared with each other for verification.
 Hazrat Zaid would not take down anything in his manuscript unless all the three sources tallied with one another.
 Thus was compiled one correct authenticated and complete copy.
 The authenticated copy of the Holy Koran was kept in the house of Hazrat Hafsah, Hazrat Omar’s daughter, one of the wives of the Holy Prophet and it was proclaimed that anyone who desired, might make a copy of it or compare with the copy he already possessed.